 Bunker Hill Mining (CSE:BNKR) is implementing an ambitious plan to re-commission one of the largest silver-lead-zinc mines in the Americas not in production.
 The Bunker Hill Mine is located in one of the most storied silver mining belts in North America, the Coeur d’Alene Mining District in Idaho’s Silver Valley.
 Coeur d’Alene contains a number of past-producing mines including Lucky Friday, Galena, Sunshine and Crescent.
 The district has a 115-year history of lead, zinc, silver and copper production, much of it taking place in shafts several thousand feet deep.

 The jewel in the Coeur d’Alene crown is the Bunker Hill Mine—the oldest and largest producer in the valley.
 The mine is the largest lead-silver zinc advanced development project in the Americas not currently in production.
 Between 1887 and 1981 the mine produced 35,944,000 tonnes of ore, with lead grades of 8.76 percent, 3.76 percent zinc, and 4.53 ounces per tonne silver.
-Using current market values, production at Bunker Hill would be worth $330 a tonne, or about $12 billion under current metal prices.

 Key Project: Bunker Hill Mine